 For visitors, it means a closer understanding of the people and culture of Nagaland.
 It must be included in your itinerary if you are visiting Nagaland during the time to enjoy the food, songs, dances, and customs of Nagaland.

 The Festival is named after the hornbill, the globally respected bird and which is displayed in folklore in most of the state’s tribes.

-The weeklong festival unites one and all in Nagaland and people enjoy the colorful performances, crafts, sports, food fairs, games and ceremonies.
+The weeklong festival unites one and all in Nagaland and people enjoy colorful performances, crafts, sports, food fairs, games, and ceremonies.
 Traditional arts which include paintings, wood carvings, and sculptures are also on display.
-Festival highlights include Traditional Naga Morungs Exhibition and sale of Arts and Crafts, Food Stalls, Herbal Medicine Stalls, Flower shows and sales, Cultural Medley – songs and dances, Fashion show, Beauty Contest, Traditional Archery, Naga Wrestling, Indigenous Games, and Musical concert.
+Festival highlights include Traditional Naga Morungs Exhibition and sale of Arts and Crafts, Food Stalls, Herbal Medicine Stalls, Flower shows and sales, Cultural Medley – songs and dances, Fashion show, Beauty Contest, Traditional Archery, Naga wrestling, Indigenous Games, and Musical concert.